-Most of Öhlins suspensions are a high pressure monotube type.
+Many of Öhlins suspensions are high pressure mono tube type shock absorbers.
 The fluid is put under gas pressure and the gas and the fluid are kept apart by a separating piston.
 The piston is usually fitted in an external reservoir, connected by a hose (Fig. 4) or fixed directly on top of the shock absorber (Fig 3).
 In some models everything is fitted inside the main shock absorber (Fig 2).

 A few shock absorbers are of emulsion type, oil and gas mixed inside the shock absorber (Fig 1).
-Pressurisation of the fluid is made with nitrogen.
+The fluid is pressurized by nitrogen.
 The pressurisation prevents cavitation of the fluid and the shock absorbing action is therefore more even.
 The external reservoir also contributes to better cooling of the fluid, giving longer service life for the fluid as well as the components.